eyalroz/technion-iit-thesis/README.md

 ### Is this actually used or endorsed?

-This class was adopted as the [official Ph.D. thesis template](http://www.cs.technion.ac.il/graduate/etc/thesis-template/) of the [Technion Faculty of Computer Science](http://www.cs.technion.ac.il/), in 2013.
-Multiple Ph.D. and M.Sc. candidates have used it already, but we don't have any statistics.
+This class was adopted as the [official Ph.D. thesis template]((https://graduate.cs.technion.ac.il/en/graduate-studies/graduation/hagasha/) of the [Technion Faculty of Computer Science](http://www.cs.technion.ac.il/), in 2013.
+Numerous Ph.D. and M.Sc. candidates have used it already, but we don't have any statistics.

 ### Contributors